Nakheel Properties

 Nakheel Properties (نَـخٍـيْـل) is a real estate development company based in Dubai, United Arab Emirates.
 The formal name of the company is Nakheel PJSC (private joint stock company) and it was a subsidiary of Dubai World and a private state-owned enterprise.

-Nakheel was seen as key to resolving Dubai's debt crisis in 2009–2010.
+Nakheel was central to Dubai's debt crisis in 2009–2010.
 The company has been reported to be the second-largest property developer in Dubai after Emaar Properties.

+On 16 March 2024, Nakheel, along with Meydan, was merged into Dubai Holding and ceased to be a separate entity.

 History

 Nakheel was founded in 2003 as a subsidiary of state-owned Dubai World and a private state-owned enterprise.

 The company was involved with a sukuk, which raised legal issues in 2009.
 This sukuk has been the subject of academic study.
 It was reported to be the largest ever sukuk.

 In 2010, Sultan Ahmed bin Sulayem was replaced as chairman of Dubai World.
 The same year, the company started payments for creditors.
 In 2011, the company undertook 59 billion dirham ($16 billion) of debt restructuring.
 On 6 July 2011, Dubai World’s board of directors announced that Nakheel's legal ownership would be transferred to the Government of Dubai upon completion of the company's financial restructuring.
 In 2012, the company was the subject of a study by the American University of Sharjah on corporate governance along with Tamweel.

 In 2013, the ruler of Dubai, Sheikh Mohammed bin Rashid Al Maktoum, approved US$898 million of funding for the company and ordered work to start on two major projects on the Palm Jumeirah.
 In 2017, the company achieved $1 billion net profit in nine months, delivering 1,200 units with 23,000 under construction in Dubai.
 The same year (2017), Nakheel awarded a $410 million contract for the Palm Gateway to the company Shapoorji Pallonji Mideast to construct a three-tower residential, retail, and beach club complex.

 In January 2020, Mohammed Ibrahim Al Shaibani took over as chairman from Ali Rashid Lootah.
 In May 2020, it was reported that some employees' salaries were cut between 30 and 50 percent for senior staff due to the COVID-19 pandemic.
 In November 2020, Naaman Atallah was appointed as the company's chief executive officer.

 In September 2022, Nakheel rebranded, unveiled a new logo.
 The same month, the company also made announcements regarding previously frozen projects, including Palm Deira, which the company restarted in August 2022, and which was renamed as Deira Islands, then changed to Dubai Islands.

-After a $4.6 billion debt restructuring deal, Nakheel is set to relaunch the Palm Jebel Ali project, having stalled since 2008, building 1,700 villas and 6,000 apartments on the man-made islands, having previously contacted existing investors offering to buy back their contracts for plots and properties.
+After a $4.6 billion debt restructuring deal, Nakheel relaunched the Palm Jebel Ali project, having stalled since 2008, building 1,700 villas and 6,000 apartments on the man-made islands, having previously contacted existing investors offering to buy back their contracts for plots and properties.